kmarryo/bug_bridge/README.md

 - show lifes (hearts) and remove them when player is hit
 - play again link on game over overlay
 - congrats you reached level 10 and continue game when player reached level 10.
+- effect when player is hit and effect when player reaches water